vvcuong-dev/tourify-backend/README.md

 cp .env.example .env
 # → edit the values as needed (see Environment Variables)

-# 3. Run migrations
+# 3. Sync the schema to the database (db push, no migration files)
-pnpm prisma migrate dev
+pnpm prisma db push

 # 4. (optional) Regenerate the Prisma Client
 pnpm prisma generate